 - Bad breath.
 Early research shows that chewing gum containing 0.4% to 0.6% eucalyptus extract can improve bad breath in some people.

 - Head lice.
-Early research shows that applying eucalyptus oil and lemon tea tree oil does not get rid of head lice as effectively as applying tea tree oil and lavender oil or benzyl alcohol, mineral oil, and triethanolamine.
+Early research shows that applying eucalyptus oil and lemon tea tree oil might help to get rid of head lice, But it does not seem to be as effective as applying tea tree oil and lavender oil or benzyl alcohol, mineral oil, and triethanolamine.

 - Headache.
 Early research shows that applying a combination product containing eucalyptus oil, peppermint oil, and ethanol to the head does not reduce pain in people with headaches.
 However, the product might help people with headaches relax and think better.